What to expect

 Each needle is used only once.
 They are prepackaged, sterile, stainless steel and are immediately disposed of after use.
 You may feel sensations of numbness, tingling, warmth, coolness, achieness in various parts of the body, which are normal.

-Philip uses acupuncture, but this may be combined with massage (Tuina; a Chinese medical style massage), cupping, moxibustion, or basic Chinese patent herbal formulas.
+Philip uses acupuncture, but this may be combined with massage (Tuina; a Chinese medical style massage: gentle or firm depending on your condition), cupping, moxibustion, or basic Chinese patent herbal formulas.
 Philip's approach is gentle and he will not insist you have one technique over another if it just isn't right for you.

 Do tell your acupuncturist if you think you are pregnant or have missed a period, or if you are trying to conceive.
 A registered acupuncturist is suggested.
 Only eat a light meal before a treatment and avoid alcohol.